SecureDocsChain/SecureDocs/README.md

 1. **SecureVault.sol**: An ERC721 contract that stores metadata of documents and manages document visibility.
 2. **SecureVaultFactory.sol**: A factory contract for deploying SecureVault contracts and minting tokens.
 3. **SecureVaultReceiver.sol**: A contract that facilitates the reception of cross-chain messages containing document metadata.
-4. **SecureVaultSender.sol**: A contract that allows users to send verified documents from their SecureVault across chains with CCIP.
+4. **SecureVaultSender.sol**: A contract that allows users to send verified documents from their SecureVault across chains.

 ### User Workflow
 1. **User Uploads a Document**: